-This article is part of the 16 July 2013 issue of Cloud takes to the stage at the Royal Opera House
+This article is part of the Computer Weekly issue of 16 July 2013

 After a year of turmoil caused by migration away from HMV, the IT team at Waterstones is finally finding room to think about strategy